 - To cook the quinoa, wash the quinoa and let it drain thoroughly.
 In a dry skillet, roast the quinoa until you get a nutty fragrance (also a trick learned from America's Test Kitchen).
 Add 1 cup of water to the quinoa, bring to a boil, lower the heat to the lowest point on your stove, and cook 15 minutes.
 Turn off the heat.

-- Heat the olive oil in a large saucepan.
+Heat the olive oil or vegetable stock in a large saucepan.
 Add the onions, carrots and celery and a pinch of salt and some ground black pepper.
 Cook, stirring, for about 8 minutes or until the onions turn soft and the carrots are cooked a bit but still have a bite.

 - Add the garlic. cumin and ed chilli flakes and saute for another minute.